Skip to main content

 3. The existence of low or no taxation.

-Low taxation exists when in the country or territory in question a considerably lower effective tax level is applied, including the zero rate, than that required in Spain for a tax identical or analogous to the Personal Income Tax, the Tax on Companies or Non-Resident Income Tax.
+Low taxation exists when the country or territory in question applies an effective tax rate that is considerably lower, including the zero rate, than that required in Spain for a tax identical or similar to Personal Income Tax, Corporate Tax or Non-Resident Income Tax.

-There is no taxation when in the country or territory in question a tax identical or analogous to the Personal Income Tax, the Corporation Tax or the Non-Resident Income Tax is not applied, as appropriate.
+There is no taxation when the country or territory in question does not apply a tax identical or similar to the Personal Income Tax, the Corporate Tax or the Non-Resident Income Tax, as applicable.

-Taxes whose purpose is the taxation of income, even partially, will be considered identical or analogous taxes, regardless of whether the object thereof is the income itself, the income or any other indicative element thereof.
+Taxes whose purpose is to tax income, even partially, will be considered as identical or analogous taxes, regardless of whether the object of the tax is the income itself, the revenue or any other indicative element thereof.

 3. The list of harmful tax regimes that are considered non-cooperative jurisdictions may be updated based on the criteria of the Code of Conduct on Business Taxation of the European Union or the Forum on Harmful Tax Regimes of the OECD.

-Attention: All references made in the Personal Income Tax regulations to tax havens, to countries or territories with which there is no effective exchange of information, or with zero or low taxation, will be understood to be made to the definition of jurisdiction. non-cooperative established by the first Additional Provision of Law 36/2006, of November 29, on measures for the prevention of tax fraud, in its wording in force as of July 11, 2021.
+Attention: All references made in the IRPF regulations to tax havens, countries or territories with which there is no effective exchange of information, or with zero or low taxation will be understood to be made to the definition of non-cooperative jurisdiction established in the First Additional Provision of Law 36/2006, of November 29, on measures for the prevention of tax fraud, in its wording in force as of July 11, 2021.